History of Just Great Values

 For three years these new categories (such as kitchen and camping supplies) did very well.
 However, a lot of changes took place in the online retail world in 2014, and we once again faced some big decisions.
 As a result, we have brought the business back around to a sole cornhole focus.
 Today, we carry everything from boards and bags to lights and sound machines.

-For the first time, we are no longer processing and shipping orders ourselves but rather “outsourcing” these tasks to our new cornhole partner, AJJ, as of February 2015.
+For the first time, we are no longer processing and shipping orders ourselves but are rather “outsourcing” these tasks to our new cornhole partner, AJJ, as of February 2015.
 AJJ’s 17,000 square foot manufacturing and shipping facility enables them to process our orders quickly and efficiently.
 This leaves us time to focus on marketing the cornhole products, maintaining the site and communicating with you!

 Ferguson Family Favorites